On the stable recovery of deep structured linear networks under sparsity constraints: Application to convolutional linear network under sparsity prior

-At each layer $k$, the convolutional linear network computes, for all $e\in\edges(k)$, the convolution between the signal at the origin of $e$; then, it attaches to any ending node the sum of all the convolutions arriving at that node.
+At each $h$, the convolutional linear network computes, for all $e\in\edges(h)$, the convolution between the signal at the origin of $e$; then, it attaches to any ending node the sum of all the convolutions arriving at that node.
 Examples of such convolutional linear networks includes wavelets, wavelet packets \cite{Mallatbook} or the fast transforms optimized in \cite{FTL_IJCV,FTO}.
-It is similar to the usual convolutional neural network except that the linear network does not involve any non-linearity and the supports are not fixed.
-It is clear that the operation performed at any layer depends linearly on the parameters $h\in\RR^S$ and that its results serves as inputs for the next layer.
-The convolutional linear network therefore depends on parameters $\hbf\in\hS$ and takes the form
+It is the usual convolutional neural network, without bias, in which the activation function is the identity and the supports are potentially scattered and not fixed.
+It is clear that the operation performed between any pair of consecutive layers depends linearly on parameters $w\in\RR^S$.
+The convolutional linear network therefore depends on parameters $\wbf\in\wS$ and its prediction takes the form